 See, in most areas, you’ll have to navigate tight corridors, enemies rushing towards that poor, (somewhat) fragile ship of yours, which can make for some tricky, near-death escapes, let me tell ya.
 But every now and again, a spawner will be placed near a corner or a wall, enabling you to safely eliminate it from a distance with Reflex.
 Oh and then there are the secret passages, accessible either by explosive means or a pass-through section of wall, along with blockades!
-Some can be fired through, even though your ship can’t traverse them, while other are entirely solid.
+Some can be fired through, even though your ship can’t traverse them, while others are entirely solid.
 Just remember that line of sight is a two-way street.

 Each level gained also doesn’t make you substantially more powerful, so it’s more a case of ‘every little bit helps’, and you likely won’t have everything upgraded by the time the credits roll, so… choose wisely.
 Then again, there’s always New Game+, ya know?
-Not only does this let you replay from level 1 with upgrades intact (save for ‘enhancements’), enemies are also far more vicious.
+Not only does this let you replay from level 1 with upgrades intact (save for ‘enhancements’), but enemies are also far more vicious.
 But, having just fought them across eighty levels, surely there won’t be any surprises… right?
 Wrong.

-Now, while originally released on mobile devices, this is definitely not some meager rush-job port.
-The PC version perform admirably in 1920×1080 at a solid 60 FPS on my system after all, and even comes with settings to crank up the flashy visuals or, should you so desire, limit the particle effects instead (like Beat Hazard Ultra).
+Now, while originally released on mobile devices, this is definitely not some meagre rush-job port.
+The PC version performs admirably in 1920×1080 at a solid 60 FPS on my system after all, and even comes with settings to crank up the flashy visuals or, should you so desire, limit the particle effects instead (like Beat Hazard Ultra).
 It’s also quite playable with both mouse and keyboard or gamepad, although I’d recommend the latter.
 It is after all a twin-stick (get it?) shooter.

 Bad puns and technical mumbo jumbo aside, Inferno 2 is a very easy recommendation, and even more so for genre fans.
-With its nicely varied level and enemy design, not to mention the armament, flexible upgrade system, colorful art style, groovy music and on-the-fly adjustable difficulty… there’s just so much to like.
+With its nicely varied level and enemy design, not to mention the armament, flexible upgrade system, colourful art style, groovy music, and on-the-fly adjustable difficulty… there’s just so much to like.
 Some might claim that a review is incomplete without even a hint of nitpicking, but I’m coming up empty in that department.
 Whether that’s good or bad – hard to say.